This symbol was the coat of arms of the family of St-Gilles,

 catering for tourists, as the "Cathar Cross".

 There is no justification for this.
 The Cathars detested all representations of the Christian Cross.
-They regarded it as no more than an instrument of torture - and found Catholic worship of an instrument of torture as being even more offensive than modern rationalists do.
+They regarded it as no more than an instrument of torture - and found worship of an instrument of torture as offensive as modern rationalists do.

 The